Mrfunreal/Monolith/README.md

 ## Notable features
 - General:
 	- Font changed to "Noto Sans" for nicer readability.
+	- Your own avatar on top right is larger.
 	- Thinner scrollbars.
 	- Liked songs playlist has new fitting scheme.
 	- Lyrics screen fitting theme.